“Coaching done well may be the most effective intervention designed for human performance.”

 Duration and Location:

-This programme is delivered over 9 hours with additional self study
+This programme is delivered over 9 hours with an additional 7 hours of self study

 (either 3 x 3 hours or 1.5 days) from your school or a regional location.